 Distributions paid in currency other than US dollars (a 'foreign currency'), including the amount of any withholding tax thereon, must be included in the gross income of a US holder in an amount equal to the US dollar value of the foreign currency calculated by reference to the exchange rate in effect on the date of receipt.
 This is the case regardless of whether the foreign currency is converted into US dollars.
-If the foreign currency is converted into US dollars on the date of receipt, a US holder generally should not be required to recognize foreign currency gain or loss in respect of the dividend.
+If the foreign currency gain or loss in respect of the dividend.
 If the foreign currency received in the distribution is not converted into US dollars on the date of receipt, a US holder will have a basis in the foreign currency equal to its US dollar value on the date of receipt.
 Any gain or loss on a subsequent conversion or other disposition of the foreign currency will be treated as ordinary income or loss.